chasedehan/BoostARoota/README.md

 # BoostARoota
-A Fast XGBoost Feature Selection Algorithm
+A Fast XGBoost Feature Selection Algorithm  (plus other sklearn tree-based classifiers)

 ## Why Create Another Algorithm?
 Automated processes like Boruta showed early promise as they were able to provide superior performance with Random Forests, but has some deficiencies including slow computation time: especially with high dimensional data.
 Regardless of the run time, Boruta does perform well on Random Forests, but performs poorly on other algorithms such as boosting or neural networks.
 Similar deficiencies occur with regularization on LASSO, elastic net, or ridge regressions in that they perform well on linear regressions, but poorly on other modern algorithms.